The large scale structure formation in an expanding universe: Introduction

-It may be noted that the clustering occurs due to gravitational interaction between different galaxies.
-However, as the gravity pulls the galaxies towards each other (causing clustering), the expansion of the universe is also expected to move the galaxies away from each other.
-It is now known that the universe is undergoing accelerated expansion.
-This is based on observation of Type Ia Supernovae (SNeIa) (\cite{1ab}; \cite{6ab}).
-Thus, it is important to consider the effects of this expansion on the large scale structure formation in our universe.
-This can be done by incorporating a cosmological constant term in the gravitational partition function (\cite{1b}).
-This gravitational partition function has been used to obtain the Helmholtz free energy for this system of galaxies.
+Thus, it is important to analyze the effects of the cosmological constant on the statistical mechanical approach to the clustering of galaxies.
+The effect of the cosmological constant on the statistical distribution function of galaxies has been studied, and this analysis has been used to constrain the value of the cosmological constant (\citealt{cosd91}).
+As such a statistical distribution function can be obtained from the gravitational partition function, the effects of a cosmological constant term have been also incorporated in the gravitational partition function (\citealt{1b}).
+This gravitational partition function has been used to obtain the Helmholtz free energy for a system of galaxies.
 This Helmholtz free energy has in turn been used to obtain the entropy of this system.
-The thermodynamics of this system is used to obtain the the clustering parameter for this system, and analyze the effect of the cosmological constant on the clustering of galaxies.
-As the internal energy of this system depends on the clustering parameter, which depends on the cosmological constant, the dependence of the internal energy on the cosmological constant has also been studied for this system.
-Finally, the distribution function for a system of galaxies in an expanding universe is obtained using the grand canonical gravitational partition.
-The gravitational partition function with a time dependent cosmological constant has also been constructed, and it has been used to study the effects dynamical dark energy on the structure formation in our universe (\cite{1}).
-Thus, for such a dynamical dark energy model the Helmholtz free energy is used to obtain the entropy of the system, which in turn is used to obtain the dependence of the clustering parameter on the dynamical dark energy.
-The correlation function between galaxies has also been calculated and observed to be consistent with observations.
+The thermodynamics of this system is used to obtain the clustering parameter for this system, and is used for analyzing the effects of the cosmological constant on the clustering of galaxies.
+As the internal energy of this system depends on the clustering parameter, which in turn depends on the cosmological constant, the dependence of the internal energy on the cosmological constant has also been studied for this system.
+Finally, the distribution function for a system of galaxies in an expanding Universe is obtained using the grand canonical gravitational partition.
+As it is possible to analyze cosmological models with a dynamical time-dependent cosmological constant (\citealt{cc22, cc44}), it is important to analyze the effects of such a time-dependent cosmological constant on the clustering of galaxies.
+Thus, the gravitational partition function with a time-dependent cosmological constant has also been constructed, and it has been used to study the effects of dynamical dark energy on structure formation in our Universe (\citealt{1}).
+For this model with dynamical dark energy, Helmholtz free energy has been used to obtain the entropy of the system, which in turn has been used to obtain the dependence of the clustering parameter on the dynamical dark energy.
+The correlation function between galaxies has also been calculated and found to be consistent with observations.